Covid 19 coronavirus: US death toll hits 200,000

 - Covid-19 coronavirus: US health officials worried about spike from holiday weekend - NZ Herald

-"The idea of 200,000 deaths is really very sobering, in some respects stunning," Dr. Anthony Fauci, the government's top infectious-disease expert, said on CNN.
+"The idea of 200,000 deaths is really very sobering, in some respects stunning," Dr Anthony Fauci, the government's top infectious-disease expert, said on CNN.

-The U.S. hit the threshold six weeks before a presidential election that is certain to be in part a referendum on President Donald Trump's handling of the crisis.
+The US hit the threshold six weeks before a presidential election that is certain to be in part a referendum on President Donald Trump's handling of the crisis.

 In an interview Tuesday with a Detroit TV station, Trump boasted of doing an "amazing" and "incredible" job against the scourge, adding: "The only thing we've done a bad job in is public relations because we haven't been able to convince people — which is basically the fake news — what a great job we've done."

-And in a pre-recorded speech at a virtual meeting of the U.N.
-General Assembly, Trump lashed out at Beijing over what he called "the China virus" and demanded that it be held accountable for having "unleashed this plague onto the world."
+And in a pre-recorded speech at a virtual meeting of the UN General Assembly, Trump lashed out at Beijing over what he called "the China virus" and demanded that it be held accountable for having "unleashed this plague onto the world".
 China's ambassador rejected the accusations as baseless.

 For five months, America has led the world by far in sheer numbers of confirmed infections and deaths.
-The U.S. has less than 5% of the globe's population but more than 20% of the reported deaths.
+The US has less than 5 per cent of the globe's population but more than 20 per cent of the reported deaths.

 Brazil is No. 2 with about 137,000 deaths, followed by India with approximately 89,000 and Mexico with around 74,000.
-Only five countries — Peru, Bolivia, Chile, Spain and Brazil — rank higher in Covid-19 deaths per capita.
+Only Peru, Bolivia, Chile, Spain and Brazil rank higher in Covid-19 deaths per capita.

-"All the world's leaders took the same test, and some have succeeded and some have failed," said Dr. Cedric Dark, an emergency physician at Baylor College of Medicine in Houston who has seen death firsthand.
+"All the world's leaders took the same test, and some have succeeded and some have failed," said Dr Cedric Dark, an emergency physician at Baylor College of Medicine in Houston who has seen death firsthand.
 "In the case of our country, we failed miserably."

-Blacks, Hispanics and American Indians have accounted for a disproportionate share of the deaths, underscoring the economic and health care disparities in the U.S.
+Blacks, Hispanics and American Indians have accounted for a disproportionate share of the deaths, underscoring the economic and health care disparities in the US.

-Worldwide, the virus has infected more than 31 million people and is closing in fast on 1 million deaths, with over 965,000 lives lost, by Johns Hopkins' count, though the real numbers are believed to be higher because of gaps in testing and reporting.
+Worldwide, the virus has infected more than 31 million people and is closing in fast on 1 million deaths, with more than 965,000 lives lost, by Johns Hopkins' count, though the real numbers are believed to be higher because of gaps in testing and reporting.

-For the U.S., it wasn't supposed to go this way.
+For the US, it wasn't supposed to go this way.

-When the year began, the U.S. had recently garnered recognition for its readiness for a pandemic.
+When the year began, the US had recently garnered recognition for its readiness for a pandemic.
 Health officials seemed confident as they converged on Seattle in January to deal with the country's first known case of the coronavirus, in a 35-year-old Washington state resident who had returned from visiting his family in Wuhan, China.

 It was true.
-The U.S. outranked the 194 other countries in the index.
-Besides its labs, experts and strategic stockpiles, the U.S. could boast of its disease trackers and plans for rapidly communicating lifesaving information during a crisis.
+The US outranked the 194 other countries in the index.
+Besides its labs, experts and strategic stockpiles, the US could boast of its disease trackers and plans for rapidly communicating lifesaving information during a crisis.

-The U.S. Centres for Disease Control and Prevention was respected around the world for sending help to fight infectious diseases.
+The US Centres for Disease Control and Prevention was respected around the world for sending help to fight infectious diseases.

 But monitoring at airports was loose.
 Travel bans came too late.
 Only later did health officials realise the virus could spread before symptoms show up, rendering screening imperfect.
 The virus also swept into nursing homes, where infection controls were already poor, claiming more than 78,000 lives.